birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

    3. To perform the adjustment run the `covariates.R` script.
 2. *For extraction of genes common to the datasets* – run `genes.py` from `Replication Analysis on RW Datasets`.
 3. Following this, the *centralities may be similarly computed* as mentioned above from `Replication Analysis on RW Datasets/Centrality Computation`.
-4. To *plot the results* (or to generate the POG values), please run `Replication Analysis on RW Datasets/Results/results.py` (or `pog_vals.py`) using the same procedure as in validation analysis.
+4. To *plot the results* (or to generate the POG values), please run `Replication Analysis on RW Datasets/Analysis/results.py` (or `pog_vals.py`) using the same procedure as in validation analysis.

-###  Analyses on Simulated Dataset

-For simulated datasets, the codes for each analysis is independent of each other.
-Each analysis generates the population dataset, and performs the analysis as required.
-Nevertheless, if the seed is the same, the same population and respective observed datasets will be generated irrespective of the script/analysis.
-Please ensure the current working directory is `Simulations and Validation Analysis`.

--  To generate the heatmaps of the adjacency matrix, the degree distribution and the $\mu$ vs. $\sigma$ plots, run `SIM_graphs.py`.
--  To perform validation analysis and plot the CAT and recall plots, run `SIM_validation.py`.
--  To perform replication analysis and plot the CAT and recall plots, run `SIM_replication.py`.
--  To generate the POG values in the validation and replication analysis, run `SIM_pog_vals_1.py` and `SIM_pog_vals_2.py` respectively.

-The input number of genes, the number of bootstrap samples, sample sizes of the observed dataset and the x-axis limit of the CAT and recall plots can be modified with `n, B, SampleSizes` and `klim` variables respectively.
-In the scripts for replication analysis, set the value of `s` to modify the size of the discovery dataset.

-All of modifications, if required, can be performed as in the scripts for the real-world datasets.

 ### Specificity Analysis
+For this analysis, please ensure the folder `Tissue Specificity Analysis - 0.05 FDR` (and `Tissue Specificity Analysis - 0.05 FDR`) for specificity analysis with $5$% (and $10$%) cutoff respectively is the current working directory.

 #### Generating the rank files

-To generate the rank files, run `Parameter Analysis/code 1.py`.
-By default, the script will generate the rank files for `pagerank` centrality measures by all the metrics for all the available tissues.
-The output `.rnk` files will be stored in `Parameter Analysis\ranks`.
+To generate the rank files, run `2.2_rank files.py`.
+By default, the script will generate the rank files for both centrality measures by all the scorings for all the available tissues.
+The output `.rnk` files will be stored in `ranks_degree` and `ranks_pagerank` folders.

--  *If you want to change the list of tissues*, the please update the `Tissues` variable accordingly.
--  *If you want to generate the rank files for a different centrality measure*, then please update the `centrality` variable accordingly.
--  *If you want to change the name of the output rank files*, then please update the `names` variable accordingly.
--  *If you want to generate the rank files only for a subset of the metrics*, then please update the `parameters` and `ranks` variables in lines $34$ and $41$ respectively.
--  *If your centrality files are in a different location*, then please update lines $25,26$ and $92$ to read the `.csv` files with `read_csv()` from `pandas`.
--  *If you want to change the location of output files*, then please comment line $18$ that creates the destination folder, and update the `opfile` variable in line $96$.

 #### GSEA Analysis

-Please use scripts in `Tissue Specificity Analysis - 0.05 FDR` (and `Tissue Specificity Analysis - 0.05 FDR`) for specificity analysis with $5$% (and $10$%) cutoff respectively.  `Elevated Genes` contains the list of specific genes (*Total Elevated* category) downloaded from the Human Protein Atlas.
+`Elevated Genes` contains the list of specific genes (*Total Elevated* category) downloaded from the Human Protein Atlas.

 **I.** Run `2.1_gmt_code.py` to generate the customized gene set file.